 Our aim is to enable musicians to quickly and effectively access new income streams.

-Key findings from the report will be disseminated to over 50,000 UK musicians by the project’s partner organisations, including the Musicians’ Union, the Incorporated Society of Musicians, and the Music Venue Trust, while the full report will be downloadable from this website.
+Key findings from the report will be disseminated to over 50,000 UK musicians by the project’s partner organisations, including the Musicians’ Union, the Incorporated Society of Musicians, and the Music Venue Trust, while the full report is downloadable from this website.
+Download the Quantitative Analysis.

 Musicians’ Union, The Working Musician report, 2012